JoeVirtual/KonFoo/docs/concept.rst

     is given.

-Saves the values of each field in the mapper to a INI file.
+Saves the values of each field in the mapper to an INI file.

     >>> mapper.save("_static/structure.ini")